-Our excellent Savonlinna Opera Festival Tour is perfect for music and serenity lovers.
-The festival takes place in the medieval castle of Savonlinna in Southeast Finland in July.
-Our tour dates are July 8 – 15th including three performances: “Otello”, “The Queen of Spades”, and “Faust”.
+is for a music and serenity lovers.
+The festivals takes place in the medieval castle of Savonlinna in July.
+Our tour dates are July 7 – 12th including two performances: “Il Barbiere di Siviglia” and “Rigoletto”.

-Arrival to Vantaa Airport near Helsinki.
+Arrival to Vantaa airport near Helsinki.
 Half an hour drive to the hotel in the centre of the Finnish capital.
 After the arrangements in the hotel and the rest a welcome dinner at the hotel.

+In the morning we’ll discover the Finnish summer by shoreline cruise traveling through the gorgeous Saimaa Lakeland labyrinth.
+You will admire the wonderful scenery of the lake and see the medieval Olavinlinna castle, the main stage of the Festival, from the angle of the water surface.
 We leave Savonlinna back for Helsinki.
-On our way, we’ll visit Lahti, a city situated on a bay at the southern end of Lake Vesijärvi.
+On our way visit Lahti a city situated on a bay at the southern end of lake Vesijärvi.
 The Lahti region is growing and is one of the main economic hubs of Finland.
 Walking in the Market square, enjoy the modern architecture of the city, visit the impressive building of a large congress and concert center, the Sibelius Hall, hosting widely known Lahti Symphony Orchestra.
 Late afternoon arrive to Helsinki.
 Farewell dinner in the hotel.

 In the morning visit to Ateneum, the most known Fine Art museum, having the biggest collection of classical art in Finland from 18th-century rococo portraiture to the experimental art movements of the 20th century.
 Drive to the airport for the flight back home.

-Destination Management Company JeruLita operates individual private tours as well as small and medium size groups in cooperation with our partners.
+Destination Management Company JeruLita operates private tours and groups in cooperation with our partners.
 We will be glad to accommodate you in a private tour or will direct you to travel expert in your country who will register you to the groups we operate.